Basic Genetics Terms

 A dog with the BB genotype has two dominant alleles, and so it will only express B. A Bb dog will also express B because B is dominant over b. bb is the only genotype where the dog will express b.

-It's also worth noting that sometimes both of the alleles on a locus will be expressed.
-This is called incomplete dominance (or co-dominance in some cases), and only happens on particular locii.
+However, this is an oversimplification - in some cases both of the alleles on a locus will be expressed.
+This is called incomplete dominance (or co-dominance in some cases), and only happens on particular loci.
 The resulting dog will have a mixture of the two alleles, but its markings will generally lean more towards the more dominant allele.
 For example, the S series controls white markings, and the alleles in it display incomplete dominance over one another. sp is the allele for piebald (white markings covering 50% or more of the body), and S is the allele for no white markings.
 A spsp dog will be piebald, but even though S is slightly more dominant than sp, an Ssp dog won't necessarily just be solid-coloured (as you would expect if a dog can only express its more dominant allele).
 Instead it may have some minimal white markings, because it is able to partly express it's more recessive allele (piebald).

-Incomplete dominance and co-dominance are more-or-less the norm for most genes, however many of the dog colour genes do happen to have a simple dominant/recessive relationship.
+Incomplete dominance and co-dominance are actually more-or-less the norm for most genes, however it just so happens that many of the dog colour genes do have a simple dominant/recessive relationship.

 It may be useful here to explain how dominance actually works, for those with a further interest in genetics.
 This bit is not entirely necessary, so feel free to skip it.